UPDATED – March 2021 – Now featuring 73 marketing tools for startups!

 Every startup owner or budding entrepreneur will embark on a journey that involves making decisions about marketing, usually fairly early on in the process.
 If you want to be the next big brand, people need to know about your products and services, but how do you go about choosing which methods to use and drawing up a strategy that won’t take years or cost millions to achieve results?
-If you’re chomping at the bit, and you can’t wait to see orders flocking in and takings rising day on day, working with a startup marketing agency can provide a solution, but it’s also a good idea to check out these 66 tools that will help to make marketing a breeze.
+If you’re chomping at the bit, and you can’t wait to see orders flocking in and takings rising day on day, working with a startup marketing agency can provide a solution, but it’s also a good idea to check out these 73 marketing tools for startups that will help to make marketing a breeze.
 All are affordable, current and helpfully categorised below as follows:

 You’ve got a brilliant product.
 The next step is to shout it from the rooftops and seek out interested parties.
 These tools will help you increase lead generation: